You should read this important document carefully when considering buying financial products.

 If you enter into a transaction where third parties are involved, they will charge for their services.

-Typically, there will be 3 or 4 third parties involved.
-By way of example, if we placed a £250,000 investment for you the annual charges might look like this;
+Typically, there will be three or four third parties involved.
+For example, if we placed a £250,000 investment for you the annual charges might look like this:

 Third party | Percentage | Value |